 iii) Opting For An Easy Implementation

 The best thing about choosing a cloud-based POS is the time it saves while being implemented.
-Some restaurateurs face a lot of hurdles during this step, as most of the conventional POS software systems take up 4-7 days to be implemented.
+Some restaurateurs face a lot of hurdles during this step, as most of the conventional POS software systems take upto 4-7 days to be implemented.
 A cloud-based POS, on the other hand, would take only a day to be implemented and to go live.

-“We had been using POSist for 2-3 of our outlets for quite some time now, and just brought it to another of our outlet in Delhi.
+“We had been using Posist for 2-3 of our outlets for quite some time now, and just brought it to another of our outlets in Delhi.
 I can add or remove any dish at any point of time centrally, and all my outlets are automatically updated, which was what I was struggling with while using a traditional POS.
 I can now get all the reports at the same ID, without hustling among different accounts for different reports.
-With the decreased time in implementation and training, POSist made my life easier”, says Nitin Bhatia of Chalte Firte Momos, a QSR Chain in Delhi.
+With the decreased time in implementation and training, Posist made my life easier”, says Nitin Bhatia of Chalte Firte Momos, a QSR Chain in Delhi.

 Let’s look at the different segments of implementation involved in POS migration:

 A cloud-based POS works on an enterprise level.
 This means that you could instantly update your menu from the central software, which would otherwise need manual running of a patch (.exe) file.

 It takes about 2 hours to completely integrate all the menus of your restaurant into a cloud-based POS as compared to a day with traditional POS software.

 Recipe management as well as vendor management work on an instant update module in recipes across all your outlets that otherwise has to be manually entered in a traditional POS.
 Not many software give you the liability to update your vendors and recipe through a central system, which brings in the need for choosing your ideal POS carefully.

 Updating and running your inventory takes too much time and effort during POS migration.
 It remains to be one of the biggest headaches for restaurant chain owners.